-Rumors, Myths, and Lies of the Alcohol Stove
+Rumors, Myths & Lies of the Alcohol Stove

 Yes they do!
-Ten-thousand thru-hikers can't be wrong!
-Every stove has limitations, including alcohol stoves, and you must decide if you can live with their limitions or if a commerical option might be better suited for your purposes.
+Ten-thousand thru-hikers can’t be wrong!
+However—every stove has limitations and alcohol stoves are no exception.
+You must decide if you can live with their limitations or if a commercial option might be better suited for your purposes.

 These are 3-season stoves and not suited for extreme winter conditions—doubly so if you have to melt snow for water.
 It's not well-suited for cooking large amounts of food so if you have a hiking partner or two, a commercial stove may work out better.
 If you enjoy creating elaborate meals in the backcountry such as pizza or cinnamon rolls, these stoves are not ideal.
 (It can be done, but it's not easy.)